 - Diversity of soil microorganisms and earthworms in agricultural soils

-Monitoring will cover the diversity of agricultural landscapes and the quality of agricultural habitats and agricultural soils, as well as various groups of organisms, with a focus on insects and the ecosystem services they provide.
+In addition to the diversity of agricultural landscapes and the quality of agricultural habitats and soils, the monitoring includes various organism groups, focussing on insects and the ecosystem services they provide.
 In particular, flower-visiting insects and their pollination services, pests and beneficial organisms as well as functional communities of soil biota will be studied to determine the ecological performance of production systems.